Funding Assistance

 (218) 768-4653

 Outdoor School is funded by the State of Minnesota and administered by the Minnesota Department of Natural Resources.
-All services and programming supported through this grant acknowledge the State of Minnesota as the sponsoring agency.

 Long Lake Conservation Center receives funding through the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).